CDMcGwire/Various-RPG-Homebrews/playing-card-rpg.md

 The player should discard to a separate pile.
 All cards in the main deck should be used before the discard pile is shuffled and restored.

+One other thing to note is that this system only applies to determining the success of player actions.
+NPCs aren't bound by this and the GM may use whatever method they deem appropriate to determine the result of an NPC's actions.

 ## Picking a Setting

 There's no rules here.
 Either the GM can prepare something ahead of time or